Logitech G533 Headset Review: Powerful Performance for Clarity of Sound

 Mic Check One, Two — The G533’s Communication is Crisp and Clear

-The Logitech G533 isn’t just good for picking out a single soldier in a group or getting the full effect of war -- it’s also fully capable of crisp communication between team members.
-No one likes a team member with a noisy mic – all that snap, crackle, and pop will ignite the ire of your teammates faster than a cricket mine or precise artillery pummeling.
+The Logitech G533 isn’t just good for picking out a single soldier in a group or getting feeling the sounds of war, it’s also fully capable of crisp communication between team members.

-What I like about the G533’s mic is that it’s got a built-in cloth pop filter that isn’t gaudy and unwieldy.
-Instead, it’s small (almost invisible) and built right over the mic input.
-After a few hours of SMITE and totally confidential business chatting, it’s safe to say that there wasn’t a single time that my colleagues or teammates heard any distortion or crackling, which is so often associated with other headsets on the market.
+What I like about the G533’s mic is that it’s got a built-in cloth pop filter that's small (almost invisible) and built right over the mic input.
+After a few hours of SMITE and Skype calls, it’s safe to say that there wasn’t a single time that my teammates or colleagues heard any distortion or crackling with the G533's mic.

 It’s All in the Feels — Comfortable and Cushy